+(R.C.
+2108.02 and 2108.03)

-The bill specifies that R.C.
-2108.01 to 2108.29 are enacted to adopt the 2006 version of RUAGA.
-It also specifies that the changes made by the bill apply to an anatomical gift5 or amendment to, revocation of, or refusal to make an anatomical gift, whenever made.
+The act replaces Ohio's laws reflecting the 1968 version of the Uniform Anatomical Gift Act with the 2006 revised version.
+The act specifies that its changes apply to an anatomical gift5 or amendment to, revocation of, or refusal to make an anatomical gift, whenever made.